 Short reviews of comedy old and new, and other bits of info which don’t fit anywhere else on the site, updated weekly.

-Perfect Harmony Season 1 Episode 1
+Indebted Season 1 Episode 1

 Video Of The Week

 The new web series How To Date A Magical Creature has now launched, with the first episode in the form of a make up tutorial where our host tells us about the date she’s going on tonight, with the twist being that he’s a vampire.
 It’s packed with some great lines and very funny ideas, and should definitely be watched whether or not you want to be in a relationship with the undead. https://www.youtube.com/watch?v=ywyp6ILgJOM&feature=youtu.be

 This is a few years old now but a) it’s been a quiet week and b) it’s a really great article from one of the best writers on the net, WIll Harris.
 An oral history of Airplane it features contributions from Jerry Zucker, David Zucker and Jim Abrahams, Robert Hays and a couple of other cast members, and is a great taster for a forthcoming book from Harris all about the film which promises to examine the film in even more detail. https://film.avclub.com/surely-you-can-t-be-serious-an-oral-history-of-airplan-1798279218

 09/02/2020 – Joe Pera Talks With You, Miracle Workers: Dark Ages, Bless The Harts, A Boy And His Dog

 02/02/2020 – Sex Education, Avenue 5, Digger, Premature